“Frankly, my dear, I don’t give a damn.” 7 Tips for Great Dialogue

 Over 75% of scripts that are never produced can be credited to the lack of voice for each character.
 It’s 120 pages of a writer speaking in the same tone and voice, giving us a boring sermon.
 Screenplays that work owe much of their success to real voices which come from real characters.

-Try this: Black out the character’s name in your entire script.
+Black out the character’s name in your entire script.
 Then go back in and re-read the screenplay.
 Can you differentiate between characters?
 Do you know who is speaking and who they are speaking to?
 If not, you are setting yourself up for failure.

 When I was a screenplay reader, covering multiple scripts in a day, I wanted to scroll through these scripts as fast as I could.
 The ones which were most impressive and enjoyable were the ones I didn’t need to check and see who was speaking, I just knew.